renatoathaydes/ConcurrenCey/README.md

 ## Actor Model

-To use ConcurrenCey Actors, you only need to sub-class the ``Actor`` class and implement the ``react`` method, as shown below (extract from the [actors sample](source/samples/actors/actors.ceylon), which shows an implementation of the game Rock-Paper-Scissors using ConcurrenCey Actors):
+To use ConcurrenCey Actors, you only need to sub-class the ``Actor`` class and implement the ``react`` method, as shown below (this is an extract from one of the [actors samples](source/samples/actors/rock_paper_scissors.ceylon), which shows an implementation of the game Rock-Paper-Scissors using ConcurrenCey Actors):

 ```ceylon
 class ComputerPlayer() extends Actor<Play>() {